gustavofalcao1/GeekFy/README.md

 # 📌 GeekFy

-**GeekFy** is a simple, intuitive, and visually appealing front-end web application designed for efficient task management using interactive cards.
+**GeekFy** is a simple, intuitive, and visually appealing front-end web application built with React, designed for efficient task management using interactive cards.
 Easily create, organize, and move tasks to streamline your productivity.

 ---